charliepark/classy-css/README.md

 ### No Naked HTML Elements in Your CSS

+Before we had CSS preprocessors, it made sense to worry a lot about the structure of your site and to reflect that structure in your CSS file.
+So you'd have declarations like `div#main_nav li a{}`.
+You then had to decide where that went.
+(Does it go in a section for links?
+For "things in lists"?
+For "navigation stuff"?)
+With Classy, you would give each of those links a class: `.link-main-nav` (or similar).
+You'd put it in the appropriate place in the CSS file (alphabetically), and you'd be done.

 It's tempting to write a universal layout template for your `<h3>`s, or for `<p>`s, or whatever.
 A base class that everything else can build off of.
 Before CSS preprocessors like SASS, that wasn't a bad idea.
 But Classy shifts all of that trickle-down design (the *cascade*!) to the initial file.
 Again, if the element deserves to have a style, it deserves to have a class.

 Apart from a CSS reset (we like Eric Meyer's reset, but any reset will do).
 Apart from that, don't traffick in naked elements.

+You ask: "But what about `p`aragraph tags?
+And `strong`s?
+And `em`s?"
+Okay.
+A caveat: There will be some atomic elements that you *will* include without classes.
+But that's why it's important to build your reset/base so that it conforms to the look and feel of the rest of the site.
+But if it's not an element that your CMS is going to dynamically generate, give the item a class and style it accordingly.

 ### No IDs